The Ledge

 MAN

-It this thin link of obeyance that joins distant windows.
+It is this thin link of obeyance that joins distant windows.
 God's is the unbreakable bond.
 God God God.
 What is God?
-God is where I hear the music.
+God is where I hear music.
 The law of scale dictates that the laws governing any level cease to work on the level above or below, so that a whole can never be reduced or subsumed.
 A whole is subject to the laws of its level, defined by them.
 A crowd does not behave like a collection of individuals, an individual does not behave like a collection of cells or molecules.
-The lowest man is more than the sum of his neurotransmitters, which are operant under another set of rules and on which plane they do not add up to a man.
+The lowest man is more than the sum of all his neurotransmitters, which are operant under another set of rules and on which plane they do not add up to a man.
 What is that missing space between them which makes “man”?
 It is the level.
 Thus to put forth that there is no essential difference between one thing and another as all is matter is a specious load of slop fed to undergrads....
 A powerful individual is to his nation akin to what a serotonin receptor is to a man.
 But God is above even the highest level and below the smallest subatomic one.
 The alpha and the omega.
 One could call the “God-particle” what one could call the “God-man”.
 Except that at every level, more was required of the whole which dwelt on it than of the one at the level below.
 And yet, humanity as a whole is a more balanced thing, while an individual is uniquely unbalanced.

 INT. - WOMAN'S WINDOW